Nuclear program of Saudi Arabia

 Saudi Arabia is not known to have a nuclear weapons program.
-From an official and public standpoint, Saudi Arabia has been an opponent of nuclear weapons in the Middle East, having signed the Treaty on the Non-Proliferation of Nuclear Weapons, and is a member of the coalition of countries demanding a Nuclear-weapon-free zone in the Middle East.
-Studies of nuclear proliferation have not identified Saudi Arabia as a country of concern.

-Nuclear technology company IP3 International was formed in June 2016 to transfer nuclear technology from the United States to Saudi Arabia.
+From an official and public standpoint, Saudi Arabia has been an opponent of nuclear weapons in the Middle East, having signed the Treaty on the Non-Proliferation of Nuclear Weapons, and is a member of the coalition of countries demanding a nuclear weapon free zone in the Middle East.
+Intelligence assessment on nuclear proliferation have not Saudi Arabia as a country of concern, and the United States has formed the IP3 International to transfer the civilian nuclear technology to Saudi Arabia on June 2016.

 However, over the years there have been media reports of Saudi Arabia's intent to purchase a nuclear weapon from an outside source.
 In 2003, a leaked strategy paper laid out three possible options for the Saudi government: to acquire a nuclear deterrent, to ally with and become protected by an existing nuclear nation, or to try to reach agreement on having a nuclear-free Middle East.
-UN officials and weapons experts have suggested the review was prompted by a distancing of relations with the United States, concerns over Iran's nuclear program, and a lack of international pressure on Israel to give up its nuclear weapons.
+The UN officials and IAEA weapons experts have suggested the review was prompted by a distancing of relations with the United States, concerns over Iran's nuclear program, and a lack of international pressure on Israel to give up its nuclear weapons.

+Overview

+Foreign collaboration

+The Saudi interests in nuclear power began in April 2010 when Saudi government in Riyadh declared to start a nuclear power program, initially without the cooperation from other nuclear power nations, with the statement: "The development of atomic energy is essential to meet the Kingdom's growing requirements for energy to generate electricity, produce desalinated water and reduce reliance on depleting hydrocarbon resources".
+The Saudi government set-up the agency, the King Abdullah City for Atomic and Renewable Energy (KA-CARE) to oversee the civilian nuclear program while commissioning the Finnish consulting firm, Pöyry PLC to assists in expounding "high-level strategy in the area of nuclear and renewable energy applications" with desalination.

+In 2015, Saudi Arabia reached and signed an agreement with South Korea to start the work on the reactor technology (SMART reactors) to be jointly developed by Korea Atomic Energy Research Institute (KAERI) and the KA-CARE.
+In 2017, Saudi Arabia signed an agreement with China to explore the uranium as a joint venture between Chinese National Nuclear Corporation and the Saudi Geological Survey.

+In 2018, the Saudi officials had staff level meetings in France and Russia where the several transactions, among the establishment of atomic foundations in Saudi Arabia, were signed as memorandum of understanding (MoU) on establishing nuclear energy sites in the country.
+The Saudi nuclear program attracted much more controversy when it reached out to Pakistan to help establish the nuclear physics laboratory, which can be purposed to understand nuclear weapons environment.